CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 NOTICE

 Running the engine with a low oil level can cause engine damage.
-The Oil Alert system (applicable engine types) will automatically stop the engine before the oil level falls below safe limit.
-However, to avoid the inconvenience of an unexpected shutdown, always check the engine or level before startup.
+The Oil Alert system (applicable engine types) will automatically stop the engine before the oil level falls below the safe limit.
+However, to avoid the inconvenience of an unexpected shutdown, always check the engine oil level before startup.

 ENGINE OIL CHANGE